jameshyojaelee/scPerturb-CMap/docs/quickstart.md

 The UI reads the LINCS path from `SCPC_LINCS`; set this environment variable before launching to point at a larger library.

+## Acceptance Checks

+Run `make acceptance` after setup to exercise the bundled demo workflow (baseline scoring plus the metric fine-tune).
+On the reference workstation it completes in ~30 seconds and writes temporary artifacts under `workspace/`.
+On clusters with environment modules, load `openssl/1.1` before invoking the target (e.g., `module unload OpenSSL/3 && module load openssl/1.1 && make acceptance`) so PyArrow and Streamlit have access to the expected OpenSSL runtime.

 ## Next Steps

 - Work through the case-study scripts under `case_studies/*/scripts/run_analysis.py`.